 Weekly Training Load

 As mentioned before, training load is the main focus of tapering.
-The Weekly Training Load Chart shown above is a great indicator of how much work you put in before and during tapering.
+The Weekly Training Load Chart shown earlier in this blog is a great indicator of how much work you put in before and during tapering.

 Aim to bring down your weekly TL score to roughly 50%.
-For example, the athlete below shows a weekly training load of ~700 compared to nearly ~1200 during their build-up.
+For example, the athlete below shows a weekly training load of ~700 during the taper compared to nearly ~1200 during their build-up.

-Reduction in weekly training load during tapering prior to Boston Marathon.
+Reduction in weekly training load during tapering prior to the Boston Marathon.

 Pace Zones Distribution

-The graphs below show an increase in zone 2 during tapering for Boston Marathon, a race completed mostly within zone 2 (Aerobic Power).
+The graphs below show an increase in zones 1 and 2 during tapering for the Boston Marathon, a race completed mostly within zone 3 (Aerobic Power).

 COROS COACHES